 Libya militias take control of Tripoli govt offices

-Libya`s toothless outgoing government admitted Monday it had lost control of government offices in Tripoli to armed militias.
+Libya's toothless outgoing government on Monday admitted it had lost control of government offices in Tripoli to armed militias.

-Benghazi: Libya`s toothless outgoing government admitted Monday it had lost control of government offices in Tripoli to armed militias.
+Benghazi: Libya's toothless outgoing government on Monday admitted it had lost control of government offices in Tripoli to armed militias.